 ANTH:2102 Anthropology of Marriage and Family 3 s.h.

 Classic anthropological theories of kinship and marriage, including topics such as cousin marriage and incest; recent work on new reproductive technologies and transnational marriage.
 Same as GWSS:2102.

 Global health as a study of the dynamic relationship between human health and social, biological, and environmental factors that drive the spread of disease; core areas of global health research that may include health inequalities, maternal and child health, infectious diseases, nutrition, environmental health, and health interventions.
+GE: International and Global Issues.
 Same as GHS:2000.